A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Triangle decomposition of the Ising problem

-where $i, j$ can be 0 or 1 depending on the internal labeling of the triangular cell configurations.
+where $\omega$ and $\omega^\prime$ refer to either $\eta$ or $\xi$ depending on the internal labeling of triangle $r$.
 For sufficiently strong ferromagnetic penalties $J_P$, the Hamiltonian~\eqref{eq:shape_physical_hamiltonian} exactly encodes the spectrum of the original $H_{\mathbb{Z}_2}$ in its low-energy eigenspace.

 We note that the generation of strong enough ferromagnetic interactions as system size grows is an issue that presents itself in all penalty-enforced embeddings.
-Some studies on the scalability of penalties have been carried out for the minor embedding and LHZ cases, showing linear \cite{venturelli_quantum_2015, lanthaler_minimal_2021} and up to quadratic \cite{lanthaler_minimal_2021} penalty growth in the range of problems and system sizes examined; similar results are expected for the present scheme due to its similarities with them.
+Some studies on the scalability of penalties have been carried out for the minor embedding and LHZ cases.
+They show linear \cite{venturelli_quantum_2015, lanthaler_minimal_2021} and up to quadratic \cite{lanthaler_minimal_2021} penalty growth in the range of problems and system sizes examined; similar results are expected for the present scheme due to its similarities with them.
 We tackle this limitation further in this work by proposing driver Hamiltonians that ease these penalty strength requirements.